-Approval of an ilnstitutional dDevelopment pPlan shall be valid from the date all conditions are met and the Institutional Development Plan is filed at the Register of Deeds office.
-Approved revisions to the ilnstitutional dDevelopment pPlan shall also be filed at the Register of Deeds office.
+Approval of an institutional development plan Institutional Development Plan shall be valid from the date all conditions are met and the institutional development plan Institutional Development Plan is filed at the Register of Deeds office.
+Approved revisions to the institutional development plan Institutional Development Plan shall also be filed at the Register of Deeds office.

-- (g) Expiration of Approval - (1) In the event the Landowner fails to obtain a building permit for the development shown on the institutional delevelopment permit 24 months after final approval of the Institutional Development Plan has been granted, the approval shall expire and the Landowner shall seek approval of the proposed development in accordance with the procedures and standards in effect at the time of the new application. - (i) For good cause shown, the expiration date may be extended by the City Commission for a period not to exceed 24 months.
-The application for extension may be made by letter to the Planning Director and will be considered only if received before the expiration date of the Institutional Development Plan.
+(g) Expiration of Approval

+- (1) In the event the Landowner fails to obtain a building permit for the development shown on the institutional development plan Institutional Development Plan within 24 months after final approval of the Institutional Development Plan has been granted, the approval shall expire and the Landowner shall seek approval of the proposed development in accordance with the procedures and standards in effect at the time of the new application. - (i) For good cause shown, the expiration date may be extended by the City Commission for a period not to exceed 24 months.
+The application for extension may be made by letter to the Planning Director and will be considered only if received before the expiration date of the institutional development plan Institutional Development Plan.
 The Planning Director shall place such request, with any recommendation of the Planning Director on the agenda of the City Commission. - (ii) The Planning Director shall notify the applicant by mail of the date of the proposed consideration by the City Commission.
 Mailed Notice of the extension request shall also be provided by the Planning Office in accordance with Section 20-1301(q)(3).